Securing Strong Letters of Support

 Do not recycle letters.

 Always seek out new or updated letters.
 If you had someone write for you in the past, make sure that you highlight what has changed about your candidacy since they last wrote.
-You want to avoid stale letters at all costs.
 Reviewers can tell when a letter has been recycled.
 For some awards, your application may stay active for 2-3 years.
 In this case, it is still important to update your application or nomination packet with the most relevant information.